-- Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position (refer to Deck Secured in TILT-UP Position photo in CLEANING of Grass Buildup in Mower Deck Housing in this section).
+- Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position (refer to CLEANING the Grass Buildup in Mower Deck Housing in this section for deck raising instructions).